Semi-classical limit of an attractive Fermi gas in one or two dimensions: Lower bound on the energy

 \subsection{Semi-classical computations}

-In this section, we show that for an appropriate state $\Psi_N$, we can approximate the energy of $\Psi_N$ by a semi-classical energy involving one and two particles Husimi functions of $\Psi_N$. \begin{lemma}[Semi-classical approximation of the energy] Let $V$ satisfy Assumption \ref{assumption_V}.
+In this section, we show that for an appropriate state $\Psi_N$, we can approximate the energy of $\Psi_N$ by a semi-classical energy of the one and two particles Husimi functions of $\Psi_N$. \begin{lemma}[Semi-classical approximation of the energy] Let $V$ satisfy Assumption \ref{assumption_V}.
 Let $\Psi_N \in \Hcal_N$ satisfy

 Let $\beta < \frac{2}{d(2d + 1)}$.
 Then, for

 we have

 \end{lemma} \begin{remark}[Choice of $\hbar_x$ and $\hbar_p$] The condition \eqref{equation_choix_hbarx_hbarp_lemme33} is compatible with $\hbar_x\hbar_p = \hbar^2 = N^{-2/d}$ since